Approximation and generalization properties of the random projection classification method: Approximation properties

 Where $M=\sup_{\boldsymbol{x} \in \mathcal{B}}\max_i\{\rho_i(\boldsymbol{x})P(\omega_i)\}d\boldsymbol{x}$.
 If we want to achieve a reducible error of $\tilde{\varepsilon}$, we can therefore choose $\eta$ as $\tilde{\varepsilon}/M$.

 As a consequence, for any $\tilde{\varepsilon}>0$ we can find $\eta= \eta(\tilde{\varepsilon})$, $k = k(\eta)$ and $n = n(k,d, \delta)$, so that with probability $1-\delta$ the reducible error of the classification based on the sign of the polynomial with random coefficients that is chosen out of $n$ tries is smaller than $\tilde{\varepsilon}$.
-That means that the reducible error of such classification converges to zero in probability. \end{proof} \begin{corollary} Under the assumption that Bayes decision rule splits set $\mathcal{B}$ into measurable sets, the reducible error of the method of thresholding after random projection converges to $0$ in probability as $k$ and $n$ converge to infinity. \end{corollary} \begin{proof} Due to Corollary \ref{corollary_random_threshold} for each $\varepsilon>0 $ there exists an order $k$, such that with $n$ large enough, the error of classification based on the sign of the polynomial with the smallest error out of $n$ tries is smaller than $\varepsilon$ with sufficiently large probability:
+That means that the reducible error of such classification converges to zero in probability. \end{proof} \begin{corollary} Under the assumption that Bayes decision rule splits the support into two measurable sets, the reducible error of the method of thresholding after random projection converges to $0$ in probability as $k$ and $n$ converge to infinity. \end{corollary} \begin{proof} According to \ref{corollary_random_threshold} on any compact set we have

+Let us choose a compact set $\mathcal{B}_{\delta/2}$ according to (\ref{cropped_compact}).
+Since Bayes decision rule splits the support into two measurable sets and $\mathcal{B}_{\delta/2}$ is measurable due to its construction, Bayes decision rule splits $\mathcal{B}_{\delta/2}$ into two measurable sets as well (intersection of two measurable sets is measurable).
+Then

-The polynomials $p_i(\boldsymbol{x})$ are of degree $k$ with coefficients $\boldsymbol{a}_i$ picked randomly from a unit hypersphere in $\mathbb{R}^{\tilde{d}}$.
+where $R_{\text{popul}}^{\mathcal{B}_{\delta/2}}(f)$ is a population error of $f$ restricted to the compact set $\mathcal{B}_{\delta/2}$ and $BE^{\mathcal{B}_{\delta/2}}$ is Bayes error restricted to the compact set $\mathcal{B}_{\delta/2}$.
+The polynomials in \ref{corollary_random_threshold} are of degree $k$ with coefficients $\boldsymbol{a}_i$ picked randomly from a unit hypersphere in $\mathbb{R}^{\tilde{d}}$.
 This corresponds to projecting the data on a random line and choosing the classification threshold at random.
 In the method of thresholding after random projection, all the coefficients are chosen at random, apart from the threshold, which corresponds to the constant term in a polynomial classifier.
 Recall that the threshold is optimized to minimize the population error.
 For each polynomial $p(\boldsymbol{x})$ with random coefficients we can consider a polynomial $p^{\star}(\boldsymbol{x})$ that is used by the method of thresholding after random projection.
 Polynomial $p^{\star}(\boldsymbol{x})$ has exactly the same coefficients as $p(\boldsymbol{x})$ apart from the absolute coefficient that is: